GraysonlJones/fpga-sim-ss-hit-mWorse-Code-Decoder/README.md

   <img width="500" alt="GIF demonstrating live simulation" srcset="https://github.com/user-attachments/assets/9a959d62-3031-48f5-b0cf-86b5cd25d2df">
 </picture>

-Primary development is on Mac, with some testing on Windows and Ubuntu.
+Primary development is on Mac, with significant testing on Windows and Ubuntu.
 It is essentially identical across platforms, except that Windows lacks tab autocompletion; there are no known major platform-specific issues aside from this, and it will run at full speed on most compatible computers.
-I recommend running this on Mac or Linux over Windows if you have a choice.
+This is quite a handy feature, so I recommend running the program on Mac or Linux over Windows if you have a choice.

 ## System requirements